MaximeKjaer/kjaer.io/_posts/2019-09-20-formal-verification.md

 > theorem "Soundness of the clausal resolution rule"
 > Clausal resolution is [sound](#definition:soundness) for all clauses $C_1, C_2$ and propositional variables $x$.

 This tells us that clausal resolution is a valid rule.
-A stronger result is that we can use clausal resolution to determine satisfiability for any CNF formula:
+A stronger result is that we can use clausal resolution to determine satisfiability for any <abbr title="Conjunctive Normal Form">CNF</abbr> formula:

 > theorem "Refutational completeness of the clausal resolution rule"
 > A finite set of clauses $A$ is satisfiable $\iff$ there exists a derivation to the empty clause from $A$ using clausal resolution.